University of Wisconsin-Madison

 The Hundred-Page Machine Learning Book by Andriy Burkov

-Machine Learning with PyTorch and Scikit-Learn (paper; eBook only by Sebastian Raschka, Yuxi Liu, and Vahid Mirjalili)
+Machine Learning with PyTorch and Scikit-Learn (paper; eBook only (ask for 20% discount code in class)) by Sebastian Raschka, Yuxi Liu, and Vahid Mirjalili (notice our TA on its authors pages)

 Python Machine Learning 3e by Sebastian Raschka and Vahid Mirjalili